A Touchy Subject: Lubricant Guide.

 LUBE RULES 101

-Only use water-based lube with silicone-based products (or, a hybrid of 12% silicone and water-based).
+Only use water-based lube with silicone-based products (or, a hybrid: 12% silicone and water-based).

-Do not use oil-based lube with latex condoms. (non-latex condoms: Skyn)
+Do not use oil-based lube with latex condoms (easily available non-latex condoms: Skyn).

 All other lubricants (water-based and silicone-based) are safe with condoms.

-Water-based lubricant is likely to ‘dry out’ and need reapplying often.
-You can also use saliva to ‘bring it out’ again.
+Water-based lubricant is likely to ‘dry out’ as it is absorbed into the body.
+You can use saliva to ‘bring it out’ again.